CLOSED FOR THE WINTER SEASON. SEE YOU NEXT SPRING!

 Ripening Date: Late September

 A well-known older apple that has a sprightly flavor with medium storage life.
 Bright red skin, heavy bearer.
 Good for eating and baking.
 Fruit tends to drop when ripe.
+Requires pollinator.

 Bloom Date: Early-season